 4. Inspect the weather-stripping around your garage door to make sure it’s sealed properly and not letting in any drafts.

-5. Get professional garage service to check your garage door opener for any issues.
+5. Get professional garage service to check your garage door opener for any issues (we can help with this).

-By following these simple tips, you can help ensure that your garage door opener runs smoothly during the winter months.
+By following this simple advice, you can help ensure that your garage door opener runs smoothly during the winter months for years to come.

 Give Lodi Garage Doors and More a call to schedule a service 602-269-0888